-Cure time - when minor repairs have been carried out the cure time can be reduced to 75% of that recommended for full tank applications provided forced ventilation is maintained during application and the entire time of cure.
+Cure time - when minor repairs have been carried out the cure time can be reduced to 75% of that recommended for full tank applications.

 7. HEALTH & SAFETY

 7.1 INTRODUCTION

 Some tank coatings contain volatile flammable organic solvents which can form explosive mixtures with air.
 Definite safety precautions must be taken whilst applying this type of coating in the confines of a ship's ballast tank.
 Detailed attention must be given to the following points: